bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

 To check this have a look at the network tab and click on the headers tab.
-You need to find the "cookie" header in the request, like this:
+You need to find the “cookie” header in the request, like this:

 ![Cookies](https://pagedart.com/images/30-ways-to-improve-your-website-performance/cookies.jpg)